-Shannon Dowdall has worked in education for over thirty years mainly in the areas of life- skills, counselling and career choice.
+Shannon has worked in education for over thirty years mainly in the areas of life- skills, counselling and career choice.
 She worked closely with UCT in her role as career counsellor.
 In 2014, she started working for IDACA.
 Her interests include music, literature, theatre, education, hiking and generally exploring all that Cape Town has to offer culturally.
-As a Capetonian, she is passionate about the city and its development and will be overseeing the talks, events and outings offered to the students by IDACA as well as with the orientation period.
+As a Capetonian, she is passionate about the city and its development and organizes talks, events and outings offered to the students by IDACA.

 Sithabile is pursuing a law degree through UCT.
 During her course of study she has involved herself as much as possible in extra-curricular activities on campus including having served as President of Lean In UCT.
 She believes that getting involved in societies is the best way to meet people.

 In her spare time, she manages her YouTube channel Miss Madeline which is based on lifestyle, beauty and Christian videos.
 She enjoys dancing to a varied genre of music and enjoys mingling in diverse spaces.
 She often initiates hearty engagement over a good potluck.
 She is passionate about providing students with a holistic experience and hosts “discussion evenings” aimed at grappling with the socio-economic landscape of South Africa.

 She looks forward to meeting and connecting with new SSA students and showing them the city she loves and knows well.